ialexi/Ace/README.md

 CSS Syntax
 ----------
 Normal CSS won't work too well for accessing Sprites.
-It will work even less when you need to perform slicing (do not talk to me about Photoshop slicing).
+It will work even less when you need to perform slicing (do not talk to me about my nemesis, Photoshop slicing).

-However, I do not want to parse CSS.
+However, I do not want to parse CSS, so I use regular expressions.

 Here is the current syntax: